iyempissy/rebMIGraph/README.md

 The **model_type** and **data_type** can be changed to view different performance across different models and dataset.

-We also included the .py file as the .ipynb does not render in the anonymous repository
+We also included the .py file as the .ipynb does not render well in the anonymous repository